 Figure~\ref{heating_analysis}(a) shows the average excess electron temperature $T_e-T$ as a function of electric field for different values of lattice temperature $T$.
 The average electron temperature is calculated using Eq.~\eqref{eq:inplane_av}.
 In Fig.~\ref{heating_analysis}(a), we see that considerable electron heating takes place for fields higher than $\sim 40$~kV/cm.
 For example, at a lattice temperature of $300$~K, we observe an excess electron temperature of $225$~K ($T_e=525$~K) around threshold ($48.0$~kV/cm) and a maximum value of $705$~K ($T_e=1005$~K) for $E=66$~kV/cm.
-We see that, for fields below $\sim46$~kV/cm, electron heating is more pronounced at higher temperatures, while at higher fields there is no clear trend.

 Every time an electron traverses a single stage of length $L_P$, it gains energy $\mathcal E_0$, equal to the potential drop over a single period.
 It is therefore instructive to consider the excess electron temperature as a function of the normalized input power density